Climate sensitivity: Transient climate response

-The transient climate response (TCR) is defined as "is the change in the global mean surface temperature, averaged over a 20-year period, centered at the time of atmospheric carbon dioxide doubling, in a climate model simulation" in which the atmospheric CO_{2} concentration increases at 1% per year.
+The transient climate response (TCR) is defined as "the change in the global mean surface temperature, averaged over a 20-year period, centered at the time of atmospheric carbon dioxide doubling, in a climate model simulation" in which the atmospheric CO_{2} concentration increases at 1% per year.
 That estimate is generated by using shorter-term simulations.
 The transient response is lower than the equilibrium climate sensitivity because slower feedbacks, which exacerbate the temperature increase, take more time to respond in full to an increase in the atmospheric CO_{2} concentration.
 For instance, the deep ocean takes many centuries to reach a new steady state after a perturbation during which it continues to serve as heatsink, which cools the upper ocean.
 The IPCC literature assessment estimates that the TCR likely lies between 1 C-change and 2.5 C-change.

 A related measure is the transient climate response to cumulative carbon emissions (TCRE), which is the globally averaged surface temperature change after 1000 GtC of CO_{2} has been emitted.
 As such, it includes not only temperature feedbacks to forcing but also the carbon cycle and carbon cycle feedbacks.